nismod/irv-jamaica/frontend/docs/structure.md

         vector/raster backends.
       - `view-layers.ts` - a list of the view layer IDs used by the map.
       - `views.ts` - default sidebar state (visible/hidden, expanded/collapsed etc.) for the individual map views.
+    - `map/` - UI, layout and behaviour of the main map view of the app.
+Contains also the code for displaying basemap selection, legend for current layers, tooltip for current hover.
+    - `pages/` - contents and layouts of the main pages of the app.
+    - `sidebar/` - the main layer selection sidebar.
+      - `ui/` - components shared by the sidebar contents.
+      - `SidebarContent.tsx` - defining the overall contents of the sidebar.
+      - `SidebarPanel.tsx` - each section in the sidebar should be composed from `SidebarPanel`.
+      - `url-state.tsx` - Recoil state synchronising the state of the sidebar sections to the URL.
     - `state/` - Recoil state for the app.
       - `damage-mapping/` - damage mapping from hazards to network assets.
       - `layers/` - state which creates the view layer instances based on app